brunoamaral/gregory-ai/docs/00-intro.md

 # Gregory, an AI to assist research and monitor science

-When Gregory was "born" in February 2021, the goal was to aggregate searches across a number of sites like [PubMed](https://pubmed.ncbi.nlm.nih.gov/), [FASEB](https://faseb.onlinelibrary.wiley.com/), [ClinicalTrials.gov](https://clinicaltrials.gov/), and a few others.
+Gregory is an Artificial Intelligence (AI) to index and identify relevant content from any number of sources.

-Today, Gregory is an Artificial Intelligence (AI) system that uses Machine Learning (ML) to index articles from any number of sources.
-Its focus is on scientific research, but can be used for any number of purposes where the main obstacle is to filter information.
+It uses Machine Learning (ML) to predict relevancy.
+And includes a [Metabase](https://metabase.com/) instance to classify and quantify information.

-A practical implementation can be found at [Gregory-MS.com](https://gregory-ms.com), where we have indexed over 13,000 articles on Multiple Sclerosis Research to assist Neurologists and Researchers.
+A full version is available at [Gregory-MS.com](https://gregory-ms.com), where we have indexed over 13,000 articles on Multiple Sclerosis Research to assist Neurologists and Researchers.

 ## Use Cases